RTAEd/SDEV_255_Final_Group2/README.md

 Update:
 What I worked on:
--login to app
+[login to app]
--adding new app user
+[adding new app user]
--retrieving websites information from database -restrieving username/password from database
+[retrieving websites information from database] [restrieving username/password from database]
--adding new website/username/password to database -updating password in database
+[adding new website/username/password to database] [updating password in database]

 For testing purposes (how to log into the app):